Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-1-start.md

 ```
 ft.create my_idx on hash prefix 1 my schema hello text phonetic dm:en
 ```
 This command is a little bit more elaborate than the previous ones, so let's explore it in detail a bit more.
-We're creating an index called `my_idx` on the `hash` datastructure with one prefix `my` (remember that we created a Hash earlier that had the key `myhash`?) and we define the schema to be on the `hello` field (this field is present in the Hash we created earlier) which we define as a `TEXT` field and we also setup phonetic search using the `Double Metaphone for English` matcher.
+We're creating an index called `my_idx` on the `hash` datastructure with one prefix `my` (remember that we created a Hash earlier that had the key `myhash`? also note that if you used a different key for the hash that you should also use a different prefix here) and we define the schema to be on the `hello` field (this field is present in the Hash we created earlier) which we define as a `TEXT` field and we also setup phonetic search using the `Double Metaphone for English` matcher.
 That's quite a handful, so don't worry if that doesn't mean a lot to you right now, let's just see what it actually does!
 * Let's search our immense data set of 1 Hash and see if we can find what we want by typing a few different commands:
 ```
 ft.search my_idx "world"
 ```

+This will return our Hash that we created earlier.

 * You can also do a wildcard search:
 ```
 ft.search my_idx "wor*"